The Benefits of Starting an LLC in Nevada (Must Read)

 - Include a clear buy-sell agreement in writing to keep the peace within your company if it ever gets sold, dissolved, or restructured.

-- Maintain an active status with the Nevada Secretary of State by filing annual reports every year on or before your LLC's anniversary date.
+- Maintain an active status with the Nevada Secretary of State by filing LLC annual reports every year on or before your LLC's anniversary date.

 - Choose the best tax structure for your business and pay your LLC's taxes on time.

-Does Nevada Allow Single-Member LLC?
+Does Nevada Allow a Single Member LLC?

 Does a Nevada LLC Pay State Taxes?